Ultimate Motorcycle Insurance Guide

 This is the most important coverage of your motorcycle insurance policy you can buy because it pays you when you are injured, and you can not get the money you need from the person who negligently caused your injuries because there is no insurance or too little insurance.

-For instance, if your meniscus was torn, needing arthroscopic surgery when your motorcycle hit a car making a left turn in front of you, and that car has only $25,000 of bodily liability insurance, that’s likely all you will be able to get.
+For instance, if your meniscus was torn and you needed arthroscopic surgery when your motorcycle hit a car making a left turn in front of you, and that car has only $25,000 of bodily liability insurance, that’s likely all you can get.

 A knee injury with a torn meniscus is a common motorcycle injury worth a lot of money.
 We obtained a $465,000 jury verdict when our client’s motorcycle hit a car making a left turn in front of him, and he needed arthroscopic surgery.